deanblackborough/godot-platformer/README.md

 Platformer starter for Godot - testing out the engine

-More details soon, aiming for feature parity with my [Game Maker Platformer](https://github.com/deanblackborough/gm-platformer) project
+More details soon, aiming for feature parity with my [Game Maker Platformer](https://github.com/deanblackborough/gm-platformer) project soon and then more in this as it appears to be the favourite over the Game Maker Studio

 ## Current Progress
 ![Gif of Progress](current-progress.gif "Current progress animation")

 ## Features

-- Simple state machine, includes the following states, Fall, Idle, Jump, Run, Land, Hard Land, IdleCrouch and WalkCrouch
+- Simple state machine, includes the following states
+	- Fall
+	- Idle (With and without weapon)
+	- Jump
+	- Run (With and without weapon)
+	- Land
+	- Hard Land
+	- Idle Crouched
+	- Walk Crouched
+	- Attack Jab
-- Majority of code in player scripts, states are simple
+- Majority of code in player scripts, states are simple, just switch and handle physics
 - Signals for player options, is-crouched, weapon drawn etc.
-- MUltiple collision states, raycast 2d to ensure can stand when there is collsion
+- Multiple collision states, raycast 2d to ensure player can stand when there is collsion above their head
-- Weapon drawn versions for idle and run
-- Max Jumps setting
+- Max Jumps setting (Includes coyoete timeer and buffering)
 - Hard land timer
-- Land time, for weight
+- Land timer, for weight
 - Tilemap for grass with sides based terrain set
 - Tilemap for details
-- Debug panel to show states other details
+- Debug panel to show states and other details

 ## Next
-- Basic enemies, patrolling
+- Basic enemies, standing and then patrolling
-- Combat, pixel perfect collisions for swings
+- Combat, hit and hurt boxes, accurate collisions for swings
 - much more.

 ## To do